TFCA Annual Conference Graphic

 Carol Ann T. Kesler - Executive Associate, BRW Architects

-Carol Ann T. Kesler is an architect with over 25 years of experience in the profession.
+Carol Ann T. Kesler is an architect with over 25 years of experience.
 She has dedicated her career to improving the built environment by questioning, listening, empathizing, and analyzing stressors impactful to her clients.

-Carol received her undergraduate degree from Washington University in St. Louis with a major in Architectural Design, and her Master of Architecture degree from Texas A & M. As she began her career with BRW Architects, Carol quickly learned that the most impactful aspect to the success of any building is the building occupants themselves.
-Over the last 15 years she has focused primarily on the design and construction of dozens of firehouses, building on this understanding that addressing firefighters’ stressors is at the heart of every successful station design.
+Carol received her undergraduate degree from Washington University in St. Louis with a major in Architectural Design and her Master of Architecture degree from Texas A & M. As she began her career with BRW Architects, Carol quickly learned that the most impactful aspect of her success of any building is the building occupants themselves.
+Over the last 15 years, she has focused primarily on designing and constructing dozens of firehouses, building on this understanding that addressing firefighters’ stressors is at the heart of every successful station design.

 Abstract

 It has been well documented that firefighters are at a higher risk of mental health issues than the general population.
-While awareness has increased dramatically over the last decade, with multiple hotlines and outreach programs now available, still, studies show too many firefighters mask their mental health challenges until it’s too late.
+While awareness has increased dramatically over the last decade, with multiple hotlines and outreach programs now available, studies show too many firefighters mask their mental health challenges until it’s too late.
 While the increase in the number of psychological injuries reported to TCFP since 2018 does demonstrate progress, a 2023 study indicates that the presence of common noticeable indicators of suicidal thinking is much lower for first responders, indicating they mask their feelings better than most, which compounds the difficulty in acknowledging and addressing stress symptoms directly.
 This leads us to the topic of addressing these symptoms indirectly.
-Considering firefighters can spend as much as one-third of their service at the firehouse, the importance of the quality of their home away from home cannot be overlooked and must be considered as a strategic tool in the search for wellness.
-This session will provide tangible examples of station design that can impact mental health, and help you communicate to your design team and facilities maintenance team why there is more to station aesthetics than just “what meets the eye”.
+Considering firefighters can spend as much as one-third of their service at the firehouse, the importance of the quality of their home away from home cannot be overlooked.
+It must be considered as a strategic tool in the search for wellness.
+This session will provide tangible examples of station design that can impact mental health and help you communicate to your design and facilities maintenance teams why there is more to station aesthetics than just “what meets the eye.”

 Maximizing the Impact: The Role of Social Media and the Public Information Officer in the Fire Service